-https://nationalinterest.org/blog/middle-east-watch/war-weary-us-troops-are-ready-leave-afghanistan-91696 Above is Charles Pena’s blog which was published in, The National Interest magazine.
-Pena argues that the United States has accomplished its mission in Afghanistan and should therefore pull troops out of the country.
-Below is my reaction to the incorrect premises Pena uses in proving his conclusion.
-Charles Pena concludes “Mission Accomplished,” without […]
+https://nationalinterest.org/blog/middle-east-watch/war-weary-us-troops-are-ready-leave-afghanistan-91696 The above link will take you to Charles Pena’s blog which was published in, The National Interest.
+In it Pena argues that the United States has accomplished its mission in Afghanistan and should therefore pull U.S. troops out of the country.
+The blog I’m writing now is my reaction to the incorrect premises Pena […]

 The Anything to Say? monument depicting whistleblowers Edward Snowden, Chelsea Manning and Julian Assange defies stereotypes of bronze statues.
 Bronze busts traditionally depict ancient figures like generals, kings and Gods.
 Snowden, Manning and Assange are contemporaries who didn’t fight their enemies with swords or lightning bolts.
 They wield information.
 Secret government information.